AdobeDocs/pass.en/help/authentication/tve-dashboard-programmers.md

 *List of existing programmers*

-To locate a specific programmer, enter the display name in the **Search** bar at the top of the list.
+Type the name of the programmer in the **Search** bar above the list to know more about a programmer.

 ## Manage programmer configurations {#manage-programmer-conf}

-To manage various settings of a specific Programmer:
+Follow these steps to manage various settings of a specific programmer.

-1. Navigate to the **Programmers** tab in the left panel.
+1. Select the **Programmers** tab in the left panel.
-1. Select a required programmer from the list.
+1. Select a programmer from the list.
-1. Select one of the following tabs to view and edit corresponding settings of the selected programmer.
+1. Select one of the following tabs to view and edit corresponding settings of the selected programmer:

    * [Channels](#channels)
    * [Certificates](#certificates)